cozy-17/Usability-Hub-Clone/README.md

 - This is a **practice project** meant to enhance frontend development skills.
 - The clone is **static** and not connected to any backend services.
 - Focus was on layout and visual fidelity rather than pixel-perfect accuracy.
-- Future updates may refine the structure, efficiency, and responsiveness.
+- Future updates may refine the structure, efficiency, and responsiveness.(maybe)